 Under the Hood

-A 265-horsepower, 3.5-liter V-6 teams with a five-speed-automatic transmission.
+Acura's 3.5-liter V-6 generates 253 hp and 250 pounds-feet of torque and teams with a five-speed-automatic transmission.
 All-wheel drive is standard.

 Dual-stage front airbags, side-impact airbags for the front seats and side curtain-type airbags for all three rows of seats are standard.
 All-disc antilock brakes are installed.